Improve Customer Service Experience With an Automated Mailroom

 It’s the most wonderful time of the year…unless you’re somehow affiliated with a mailroom.
 Then, the barrage of holiday packages and cards can make you feel like you’re constantly under fire with nowhere to take cover.

 According to James Thomson, a partner at Buy Box Experts, “Ecommerce sales typically increase by 30 to 40% during Q4.
 When you add COVID to that, some retailers will see up to a 200% increase in sales depending on the industry.”

-Fortunately, there are a number of steps you can take now to ease the burdens on your mailroom staff.
+Fortunately, there are several steps you can take now to ease the burdens on your mailroom staff with holiday shipping.

 This is also a great way to get input from employees on what’s working well in the mailroom and what’s not.
 If there are fault lines in your processes now, they’ll just be exacerbated when things get busier.

-Have proper disposal equipment.
-Mailrooms have no shortage of waste so make sure that you are equipped to handle it properly.
-Recycling bins and shredders should be easily accessible and also close to an exit so that they can be emptied out easily.
+Mailrooms have no shortage of waste, so make sure that you are equipped to handle it properly.
+Recycling bins and shredders should be easily accessible and close to an exit to be emptied easily.

-Integrate mail management software.
-Automating your mail processes can revolutionize your mailroom.
-Tired of your error-prone scanner?
-A mailroom app such as our PackageX solution allows you to read labels (both handwritten and typed) with great accuracy, and if the label is partially missing or obscured, artificial intelligence features will even suggest close matches.
-And best of all, the package scanner app can work on most devices—be it a phone, laptop, etc. This cloud-based solution eliminates the need for finicky hardware, such as the antiquated hand scanner.
+Shipping during holidays can be a painful task, but automating your mail processes can revolutionize your mailroom.
+Are you tired of your error-prone scanner?
+A mailroom app such as PackageX Mailroom.
+It allows you to read labels (both handwritten and typed) with great accuracy, and if the label is partially missing or obscured, artificial intelligence features will even suggest close matches.
+And best of all, the package scanner app can work on most devices—be it a phone, laptop, etc. This cloud-based solution eliminates the need for finicky hardware, such as the old-fashioned hand scanner.